Contact verification

 Then paste this prompt into Claude:

-Verify the email address test@gmail.com using Agent402's contact-verify skill pack: (1) email-validate for syntax and reachability, (2) dns-lookup for MX records on gmail.com.
-Report whether the address is likely deliverable.
+Verify the email address test@gmail.com using Agent402's contact-verify skill pack: (1) email-validate for syntax and reachability, (2) dns-lookup for MX records on gmail.com, (3) spf-check on gmail.com.
+Report whether the address is likely deliverable and whether the domain is properly configured for sending.